Meet Our Team

 Here to Help Our Students Grow in Faith and the Love of Christ

 The Newman Catholic Community has an outstanding team of dedicated ministers and chaplains, all of whom are determined to help our students get the most out of their faith as they continue their journey in college.
-Our goal is to provide an inclusive environment where ministers are able to find connection with their students in a diversity of ways--from 1-on-1 conversation and small group discussion to community-wide educational and social events.
+Our goal is to provide an inclusive environment where ministers are able to find connection with their students in a diversity of ways--from one-to-one conversation and small group discussion to community-wide educational and social events.

 Director of Campus Ministry

 As the Director and a lay minister, Robin offers spiritual direction and guidance to students and is responsible for the business and day to day operations of the Newman Center.
 Robin is a Spiritual Director, and Certified Grief Counselor.
 She has a MA in Pastoral Studies from Aquinas Institute St. Louis as well as a master’s Certificate in Spiritual Direction, and Grief Counseling.
 Her undergrad degree is in youth development.

 Favorite quote from Pope Francis- “It is good that you exist.”
 Every person has intrinsic value, regardless of what they produce, or how they look, or if they have it all together.
 It echoes what God said in Genesis: “God looked at everything he had made and found it very good.”